platformsh/platformsh-docs/docs/src/guides/strapi/local-development/local-development-v4.md

          },
        };
        // Option 2.
 Oracle MySQL.
-       // On Platform.sh, Oracle MySQL configuration assumes the following in your .platform/services.yaml file:
+       // The Oracle MySQL configuration assumes the following in your .platform/services.yaml file:
        //
        // dbmysql:
        //    type: oracle-mysql:8.0
        //    disk: 256
        //
-       // As well as a relationship defined in your .platform.app.yaml file as follows:
+       // And a relationship defined in your .platform.app.yaml file as follows:
        //
        // relationships:
        //    database: "dbmysql:mysql"